Eye Matter Logo

 Criminal convictions & DBS Checks

 Details of criminal convictions (except those ‘spent’ under the Rehabilitation of Offenders Act 1974) must be provided so an adequate risk assessment can be undertaken.
-Depending on the role and duties, a DBS check may be required which Eye Matter will support.
+Dependent on the role and duties of that role, a DBS check may be required which Eye Matter will support.

-Eye Matter’s Trustee Board reserves the right to dismiss and/or ban a Volunteer from the property should they feel it is necessary.
+Eye Matter’s Trustee Board reserves the right to dismiss a Volunteer and/or ban them from the property should they feel it is necessary.

 Training